London theatre: the best musicals and plays to book now

 Booking: Oct 13-Dec 2

-Frank and Percy, The Other Palace
+Frank & Percy, The Other Palace

 In a nutshell: Ian McKellen and Roger Allam star in Ben Weatherill’s gentle comedy about an unexpected relationship forming between two men, directed by Sean Mathias.